mah0001/metadata-editor-docs-v2/documenting_video.md

 - **`status`** The status of the video in terms of its stage in a lifecycle.
 A controlled vocabulary should be used.
 Example terms include {`Incomplete, Draft, Published, Obsolete`}.
 Some organizations define a set of terms for the stages of their publication lifecycle.
 This element maps to the element *creativeWorkStatus* in VideoObject.

 - **`country`** The list of countries (or regions) covered by the video, if applicable.
 This refers to the <u>content</u> of the video, not to the country where the video was released.
-This is a repeatable block of two elements:<br>
+This is a repeatable block of two elements:
   - **`name`** The country/region name.
-Note that many organizations have their own policies on the naming of countries/regions/economies/territories, which data curators will have to comply with.<br>
+Note that many organizations have their own policies on the naming of countries/regions/economies/territories, which data curators will have to comply with.
   - **`code`** The country/region code (entered as a string, even for numeric codes).
 It is recommended to use a standard list of countries and regions, such as the ISO country list ([ISO 3166](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)).

 - **`spatial_coverage`** Indicates the place(s) which are depicted or described in the video.
 This element maps to the element `contentLocation` in VideoObject.
 This element complements the `ref_country` element.
 It can be used to qualify the geographic coverage of the video, in the form of a free text.